aditokmo/react-cli/README.md

 A React CLI built with Vite that helps you build and structure your projects in seconds.
 It eliminates manual setup by configuring your favorite tools into a **clean, modular architecture** automatically.

+**Note:** This package is a CLI tool.
+Do not install it via `npm i`.
+Instead check usage down below.

 ## What it does

 * **Automated Installation:** Installs all selected libraries (listed below) for you.